richard-peng-xia/HGCLIP/README.md

 ## 📧Contact

-If you have any questions, please create an issue on this repository or contact at [peng.xia@monash.edu](mailto:peng.xia@monash.edu).
+If you have any questions, please create an issue on this repository or contact at [richard.peng.xia@gmail.com](mailto:richard.peng.xia@gmail.com).

 ## 📝Citing